Statements

 The foreach

-loop operates on key-value pairs (entries) of map<K, V>
+loop operates on key-value pairs (entries) of the map<K, V>

 type in sequential order: from the smallest keys of the map to the biggest ones.

 This loop executes a block of code for each entry in the given map, capturing the key and value on each iteration.
-This is handy when you don’t know in advance how many items there is in the map or don’t want to explicitly look for each of the entry using .get()
+This is handy when you don’t know in advance how many items there are in the map or don’t want to explicitly look for each of the entries using the .get()

 method of maps.

-Note, that the names of captured key and value pair on each iteration are arbitrary and can be any valid Tact identifier, provided that they’re new to the current scope.
+Note that the names of captured keys and values in each iteration are arbitrary and can be any valid Tact identifier, provided they are new to the current scope.
 The most common options are: k

 and v